Our Sun is an active yellow dwarf star, frequently bursting out storms of plasma and radiation into the Solar System.

 The Sun’s heat and light make life on Earth possible, which would otherwise be a cold, deserted planet.
 It drives many of Earth’s phenomena, from providing energy for plants and algae that form the basis of many food chains to influencing ocean currents and weather patterns that change with seasons.

-We study the Sun to learn about the universe at large.
-The Sun is the only star we can examine up close.
-Knowing what mechanisms drive it gives us insights into processes in and around other stars, including the energetic supernovae and black hole kind.
-Learning how the Sun affects hundreds of billions of kilometers of surrounding space teaches us about how its activity affects Earth, and about the possibilities of life on planets around other stars.
+The Sun is the easiest star for us to study, making it very useful to the entire field of astrophysics.
+It's the only star we can examine up close; Proxima Centauri, the nearest star that you can see in the night sky, is still light-years away.
+When we study the Sun it can teach us about other stars in the Milky Way galaxy and beyond, and even about the Universe's most unusual phenomena like energetic supernovae and black holes.
+Learning how the Sun affects the hundreds of billions of kilometers of space surrounding it also teaches us about how its activity affects Earth, and about the possibilities of life on exoplanets around other stars.

 What is solar wind?

 Space isn’t actually empty.
-Earth and the planets in our solar system lie in the extended atmosphere of the Sun.
-Our star doesn’t just emit light and heat but also an incessant stream of charged, energetic particles called the solar wind.
+Earth and the planets in our Solar System lie in the extended atmosphere of the Sun.
+The the nuclear fusion taking place within it, our star doesn’t just emit light and heat but also an incessant stream of charged, energetic particles called the solar wind.
 Like an inflating balloon, the solar wind carries the Sun’s magnetic field well beyond Pluto.
 We can see the beginning of the Sun’s extended atmosphere, the corona, during a total solar eclipse.

 When the solar wind reaches Earth, our magnetic field largely deflects it, protecting us from its harmful radiation.
 Sometimes when the solar wind is slightly more intense, some of its particles pierce through and reach Earth’s atmosphere, creating beautiful glowing auroras.
 But a more vicious solar wind can wreak havoc.